firesidefiction/firesidefiction.github.io/_drafts/2017-12-19-the-gingerbread-pox.md

 category: flash fiction
 permalink: the-gingerbread-pox
 published: false
-teaser: "I'm the Gingerbread Pox!" the cloud announced, all abuzz, as it hovered before its latest target.
-“You can't avoid catching me!"
+teaser: "“I'm the Gingerbread Pox!” the cloud announced, all abuzz, as it hovered before its latest target.
+“You can't avoid catching me!”"
 ---
 A swirl of oven-warm crumbs composed the cloud, spicy and pungent.
 In their coordinated roiling, they took on the vague contours of a man.

 “I'm the Gingerbread Pox!” the cloud announced, all abuzz, as it hovered before its latest target.
 “You can't avoid catching me!

 “I've destroyed a Fairy Godmother, and an Emperor who had no clothes, and an old woman and her seventeen children, all living in a shoe!
 And seven dwarfs, and a peasant girl in a pumpkin coach, and a grandmother and her granddaughter, dressed in a red cloak!
 And three little pigs, and three blind mice, and an evil witch, and a Big Bad Wolf!

 “And I'll destroy you too!”